herlo/ssh-gpg-smartcard-config/YubiKey_NEO.rst

   * `How to use GPG with SSH (with smartcard section) <http://www.programmierecke.net/howto/gpg-ssh.html>`_
   * `The GnuPG Smartcard HOWTO (Advanced Features) <http://www.gnupg.org/howtos/card-howto/en/smartcard-howto-single.html#id2507402>`_
   * `Smart Cards and Secret Agents <http://blog.flameeyes.eu/2010/08/smart-cards-and-secret-agents>`_
+  * `How to mitigate issues between gnupg and gnome keyring manager <http://wiki.gnupg.org/GnomeKeyring>`_
+  * `Useful info on how to start the correct agent at login <http://www.bootc.net/archives/2013/06/09/my-perfect-gnupg-ssh-agent-setup/>`_